-Studying in the Netherlands is becoming more and more popular among international students, partly because of the ample choice of world-leading Dutch universities that teach in English.
+Studying in the Netherlands is becoming more and more popular among international students, partly because of the ample array of world-leading Dutch universities that teach in English.

-In Times Higher Education’s World University Rankings 2016-2017, the 13 universities in the Netherlands all appear in the top 200.
+In Times Higher Education’s World University Rankings 2021, the 13 universities in the Netherlands all feature among the top 250.

-The best colleges and schools in Holland are spread over 12 different cities.
+The best colleges and schools in the Netherlands are found in 12 cities.
 Amsterdam has two top universities.

-As more and more international students choose to study at a top Dutch university, the number of degrees taught in English has increased.
+As more and more international students choose to study at a top Dutch university, the number of degree courses taught in English has grown.

 Top 5 universities in the Netherlands

 With a specialist focus on agricultural and environmental science, Wageningen University & Research is one of the world’s best institutions for life sciences and social sciences.

 There are just under 14,000 students pursuing undergraduate degrees, postgraduate degrees and professional qualifications.